auth0/cosmos/core/components/molecules/form/field/field.md

 ### Actions

-You can add actions to a field by passing an array of `{ icon, handler }`:
+You can add actions to a `TextInput` by passing an array of `Button`:

 ```js
 <Form>